RobertChapa/tea/README.md

-# TEA
+# TEA (Text Executed Adventure)

 The last of the world's old magic has nearly disappeared from the world.
 All that’s left are a handful of items that had previously been enchanted by the last Grand Witch.
+Embark on an adventure to unite the last slivers of old magic left in the realm!

 ## How it Works